fatimaabubakaradam/hotel-app/README.md

   - [Author(s)](#authors)

 ## Introduction
-The Hotel Website is a mobile-first platform designed to showcase the hotel's rooms, services, and amenities.
+The Hotel App is a mobile-first platform designed to showcase the hotel's rooms, services, and amenities.
 Built with HTML, CSS, and JavaScript, it ensures smooth interaction and navigation, offering a streamlined experience for mobile users.
 The website is ideal for guests who want to browse and book their stay directly from their smartphones.

 ## Live Demo
 Check out the live demo of the project:  https://fatimaabubakaradam.github.io/hotel-website/